1997-2001 Honda CR250 – Top End Service – Part 9: Clearance Calculations

 • Cylinder Taper

-The wear limits for both A and B cylinders are no GREATER than 2.615 inches at its largest measurement.
+The wear limits for A and B cylinders are no GREATER than 2.615 inches at its largest measurement.

 The out of round limit is 0.002 inches.

-Using the chart you made earlier, determine the out of round by finding the difference between X and Y for measurement points A and B.
+Using the chart you made earlier, determine the out-of-round by finding the difference between X and Y for measurement points A and B.

-This cylinder has no out of round for point A, and B is .001 inches out of round, which is within spec.
+This cylinder has no out-of-round for point A, and B is .001 inches out-of-round, which is within spec.

 The cylinder taper limit is also 0.002 inches.